Best kids’ bikes 2023: tips for choosing a children's bike

 What size kids' bike should I choose?

-There are two ways to shop for a kids bike; age or wheel size.
+There are two ways to shop for a kid's bike; age or wheel size.

-We've broken our best kids' bikes buyer guide into age categories, but remember this is worked out on average heights and leg measurements, so we've also included a hand quick link table to help find the right size category by wheel size too.
+We've broken our best kids' bikes buyer guide into age categories, but remember this is worked out on average heights and leg measurements, so we've also included a handy quick link table to help find the right size category by wheel size too.

 It's important to recognise that every child is different, especially in terms of height and development.
 Our age categorisation is just to help you find the right ballpark, for the average journey, but remember, only move to the next stage when your little one's legs are ready.